Join us in-person on Sundays at 9 or 10:30 am and online at 10:30 am. Find the Livestream HERE.

 Entree will be: Ham

-Entree will be: Hamburger and Hot Dogs
+Entree will be: Soup and Salad

-Entree will be: Pizza
+Entree will be: Taco Bowls

-Entree will be: Turkey and Dressing
+Entree will be: Baked potatoes and salad

 Senior adults make excellent mentors.
 Mature believers are needed to help younger believers deepen their walk with Christ.
 Sometimes a person going through a medical crisis needs a mentor who's already experienced this crisis.
 Other times a mentor may be able to share skills learned in parenting, on the job, or in life.